Last Updated: March 24, 2026

 These fish are piscivorous, which means they feed on smaller fish species in nature.
 Even if you provide them with high-quality commercial fish food, they will not pass up the opportunity to snack on small fish or inverts so be careful about introducing other fish that are not of a similar size.

-Another point to consider is that Frontosas are very slow growers, so juveniles might be outgrown by their tank mates if they are all stocked at the same time.
+Another point to consider is that Frontosas are very slow growers, so juveniles is outgrown by their tank mates if they are all stocked at the same time.

 Some good tank mates for Cyphotilapia frontosa include: